 Given the basis of recording income as set out above, it is imperative that Blackbaud and SUN Accounts are reconciled on an ongoing basis to ensure completeness of income.
 This work is undertaken by the Income Control Officer, reporting to the GARM.
 Processes within this role constitute a key control over income processing.
 This includes reconciling each credit transaction in the 53400 account to Blackbaud data and maintaining detailed reconciliation records and advising where journal adjustments are necessary to correct any errors.
-Separate income reconciliation arrangements are in place for any income which is not recorded on Blackbaud; these are carried out by the SFM.
+Separate income reconciliation arrangements are in place for any income which is not recorded on Blackbaud; these are carried out by the Subsidiary Finance Executive.

-In addition to the above income reconciliation done on a transactional basis, top-level summary reconciliations by business entity are carried out between Blackbaud and SUN by account code and donor fund code.
-This is undertaken monthly by the Group Accountant, reporting to the GARM.
+In addition to the above income reconciliation done on a transactional basis, top level summary reconciliations by business entity are carried out between Blackbaud and SUN by account code and donor fund code.
+This is undertaken monthly by the Group Accountant, reporting to the GARM for the main entity and for the subsidiaries by the Subsidiary Finance Executive, reporting to the Subsidiaries Finance Manager.
 This constitutes an important element of the external audit on income.

-5.6 Money-handling guidelines
+5.6 Money handling guidelines

-The vast majority of banking is now undertaken by the outsourced donations processing (see 5.8 below) company but, where cheques or cash are received into Sightsavers, there are guidelines and procedures that must be adhered to.
+The vast majority of banking is now undertaken by the outsourced donations processing (see 5.8 below) company, but where cheques or cash are received into Sightsavers there are guidelines and procedures that must be adhered to.
 Please refer to section 6.4 for more details.